-is an icelandic to english translator.
+is a German and icelandic to english translator.

-Meg is AN editor by daY and a literary translator and poet by night.
+Meg Matich is AN editor by daY and aN Icelandic translator by night.

 She's a former language specialist for Transparent Languages, where you can read her past musings on all things Icelandic.
-She recently published an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and is currently at work on a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir (Vigdís International Centre 2018).
+She recently published an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and is currently at work on a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir (Vigdís International Centre 2019).

 Meg Matich is co-founder of Rauða Skáldahúsið (The Poetry Brothel Reykjavik), a poetry cabaret in Reykjavik that uses the trope of the brothel to facilitate the sale of private poetry readings.
 Its project is to transform poetry into an interactive, vulnerable experience for audiences.

 Cold Moons (2017 Phoneme Media) is Meg Matich's first full-length translation of Tími kaldra mána by Magnús Sigurðsson.
 The work in English and Icelandic has been translated further into a choral symphony by composer David R. Scott.